 Treats are essential for Positive Reinforcement Training!

 Before getting started with training, it is important to mention that TREATS are CRUCIAL to training your new dog.
-Just as people tend to bond over great food and shared meals, using treats can quickly improve the bond you have with your dog and build good habits.
+Just as people tend to bond over great food and shared meals, using treats during the socialization process can quickly improve the bond you have with your dog and build good habits.

 Find High Value Treats, food or snacks your dog really likes, and use them to reward and encourage good behaviors and improve motivation and focus.

 Why Treats are so Important for Successful Training: